Every two minutes a person is sexually assaulted within the United States.

 Every Two Minutes is a call for change in the way we view, educate, and treat those affected by sexual assault.
 The film asks us to tear down the myths and rape schema popularly illustrated within our society, and to finally just listen and believe.

-Jenny Berggren, a new MSU alum, is heading face-first into the field of video production, focusing on storytelling that inspires people.
+Jenny Berggren (Production Manager) a new MSU alum, is heading face-first into the field of video production, focusing on storytelling that inspires people.
 She is motivated by God’s grace in her everyday life, and hopes to explore and hike the created world.
 In the mean time, she blogs and thinks about food.

 Nolly Dakroury (Marketing) is a Journalism senior specializing in Fiction Film Production, Documentary Studies and International Development.
 She worked as a reporter intern in Egypt, where she was born and raised, in the summer of 2013 where she covered some protests.
 She then worked for Michigan State University’s newspaper The State News as a reporter and then as the editor for the campus section.
 Other than her interest in film, Nolly also is interested in fashion, world culture and heritage, especially her own.

 Carter Ellwood (Graphics) is a recent MSU grad with a bachelors in Media in Information.
 He is an aspiring professional editor who hopes to carry on documentary work with an emphasis on sports.
 He also looks to further help out non-profits with video and creative services to spread their messages to a wider audience.
 In everyday life he is an avid cook, lover of sloths and a fiercely proud redhead.

 Anna Myers (Website Manager) is a senior in Professional Writing at MSU focusing on digital communication and writing for non-profits.
 After graduation she hopes to work for a non-profit promoting urban and sustainable agriculture.
 When not making web sites, Anna enjoys cooking, gardening, and playing instruments poorly.